ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 * type is set to the constant text string "ACE-CoAP-DTLS-key-derivation",
 * L is the size of the symmetric key in bytes,
-* access_token is the decrypted access_token as transferred from the authorization server to the resource server.
-The decrypted access token usually denotes a CWT claim set represented as CBOR map.
+* access_token is the decrypted content of the `access_token` field as transferred from the authorization server to the resource server.
+  The decrypted access token
+  usually denotes a CWT claim set represented as CBOR map.

 All CBOR data types are encoded in canonical CBOR as defined in